How to Prepare & What to Expect

 For an increasing number of ranch owners whose primary income does not come from the ranch, the property serves as a retreat.
 It is a place they go to escape from day-to-day life, learn new skills (like fly fishing and horseback riding), gather family and friends and strengthen relationships through shared adventure.
 This is their happy place, where they sleep more soundly than any place on earth.

 These are two very different owners, yet for each, when the day comes to sell, everywhere they look will be the tentacles of memories binding them to the land.
 The memories won’t go away, but there is a loss of connection when you can no longer walk the land.
 This day will occur at some point for most ranch owners.
 The key is to prepare and execute the process in a manner that ensures the most beneficial outcome for the owners and their families.

 The first and most important step in selling your ranch is making sure your family’s tax and financial planning is current and competently prepared.
 It’s never too early to start planning for the tax and financial implications of selling your ranch, but it can be too late.

-Another integral part of preparing to sell your ranch is open communication with your family members, as selling the ranch can be act as a wedge that splits families apart.
+An integral part of preparing to sell your ranch is open communication with your family members, as selling the ranch can act as a wedge that splits families apart.
 Planning and communication can decrease the possibility of this happening to your family.